 What is an Apprenticeship?

-The apprenticeships we offer are linked to the National Framework Qualifications (NFQ).
-This 10-step fan diagram maps Education and Training in Ireland, so people can easily find out what level they are at.
-Our apprenticeships range from Levels 5 to 6 on the NFQ.
+Apprenticeships are linked to the National Framework of Qualifications (NFQ).
+Apprenticeships range from Levels 5 to 10 on the NFQ.

 How to become an Apprentice

 To begin an apprenticeship, an applicant must be: